 5. Bake.
 After they rise, bake for about 22 minutes.
 Let the coziest, merriest, warmest kitchen smells commence!

-In a way, making these perfectly soft, pillowy, sweet cinnamon rolls is a lot like gathering friends and family for the holidays.
+In a way, making these perfectly soft, pillowy, sweet cream cheese frosting cinnamon rolls is a lot like gathering friends and family for the holidays.
 It takes a little time and patience and planning.
 But once everyone is all tucked in and ready to go, there’s nothing more warm, more cozy, more joy-giving than having them at the table.

 Cinnamon Rolls: Frequently Asked Questions